 - What is OneDrive for Business?
 [Microsoft]

-- Differences between the various OneDrive "experiences" [icansharepoint inforgraphic]
+- Differences between the various OneDrive "experiences" [jumpto365 inforgraphic]

-- When to use OneDrive versus SharePoint [icansharepoint infographic]
+- When to use OneDrive versus SharePoint [jumpto365 infographic]

 - OneDrive for Business Blog [Microsoft]

 - OneDrive (consumer)

 - Google Drive